devonetekpro/internal_ticket_system_vercel/README.md

 ### 2.1.
 Authentication
 - **Secure Sign-up & Login**: Users can create an account with email/password or sign in using OAuth providers (e.g., Microsoft).
 - **Profile Management**: After logging in, users can manage their profile information, including their full name, username, and avatar.
-- **Session Management**: Uses Supabase's secure session management with server-side validation.
+- **Session Management**: Uses Supabase's secure session management with server-side validation and protection against deactivated accounts.

 ### 2.2.
 Dashboard & Navigation
-- **Centralized Dashboard**: A landing page offering a high-level overview of key metrics like total tickets, open tickets, and resolution rates.
+- **Centralized Dashboard**: A landing page offering a high-level overview of key metrics like total tickets, open tickets, and recent activity.
 - **Role-Based Navigation**: The sidebar navigation is dynamically rendered based on the user's assigned role, ensuring users only see links to features they are permitted to access.
-- **Notifications**: A real-time notification system alerts users to important events like ticket assignments, mentions, and new collaborations.
+- **Real-time Notifications**: A notification system alerts users to important events like ticket assignments, mentions, and new collaborations.

 ### 2.3.
 Internal Help Desk
 - **Ticket Creation**: Users can create tickets using a comprehensive form or from pre-configured templates for common issues.
 - **Ticket Management**: A centralized view to see all tickets, with tabs to filter by "My Tickets", "Department Tickets", and "Collaborations".
+Includes powerful filtering and bulk-update capabilities.
 - **Detailed Ticket View**: A dedicated page for each ticket showing its description, attachments, status, properties, involved personnel (creator, assignee, collaborators), and a full activity/comment thread.
 - **Commenting & Collaboration**: Users can post comments, reply to others, and mention colleagues (which triggers a notification).
+They can also use pre-saved comment templates.
 - **Ticket Assignment**: Authorized users can assign or re-assign tickets to other users within the appropriate departments.

 ### 2.4.
 CRM Desk (Client-Facing Support)